slively/python-patterns/README.md

 This repo contains two projects as examples.
 The [first](./src/embedded_project) is meant to mimics an embedded system on a chip project.
-The [second][./src/web_project] is meant to mimic a web-server based project.
+The [second](./src/web_project) is meant to mimic a web-server based project.

 ## Glossary of Terms

 **Depenency** Generally used in two contexts.
 When getting a library from the internet (see poetry & pip) to use in your own application, it's generally referred to as installing and using a 'third party dependency'.
 That is, the application 'depends on' code from third party.
 The second context is within a single application, it refers to when one part of the software 'depends on' some other part of the software in order to function (see Dependency Injection).
-For example a Python class that handls http requests, may depend on a Python class that queries a database.
+For example a Python class that handles http requests, may depend on a Python class that queries a database.

 **Dependency Injection** A [very common](https://en.wikipedia.org/wiki/Dependency_injection) software engineering pattern meant to reduce [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming) of software components.
 Also see 'Externalized Configuration'.